Russian cruiser Aurora: Postwar

 The ship was opened as a museum ship in Leningrad in 1957, as a monument to the October Revolution.

-After having served as a museum ship for 27 years, from 1984 to 1987, the cruiser was once again placed in her construction yard, the Admiralty Shipyard, for capital restoration.
+After having served as a museum ship for 27 years, from 1948 to 1987, the cruiser was once again placed in her construction yard, the Admiralty Shipyard, for capital restoration.
 During the overhaul, due to deterioration, the ship's hull below the waterline was replaced with a new welded hull according to the original drawings.
 The cut off lower hull section was towed into the Gulf of Finland to the decommissioned Ruchi Naval Base, and sunk near the shore.
 The restoration revealed that some of the ship's parts, including the armour plates, were originally made in Britain.

 In January 2013, Russian Defence Minister Sergey Shoygu announced plans to recommission Aurora and make her the flagship of the Russian Navy due to her historical and cultural importance.
 On 21 September 2014, the ship was towed to the Admiralty Shipyard in Kronstadt to be overhauled, to return in 2016.
 On 16 July 2016, she returned to her home harbour in Saint Petersburg.

 In popular culture

-The 1965 Soviet film The Salvos of Aurora Cruiser shows the ship's action in the October Revolution.
+The 1965 Soviet film The Salvos of the Aurora Cruiser shows the ship's action in the October Revolution.

 In 1973, a short film about the ship, titled Aurora, was released.